What is Nickel? – Its Alloys, Properties, and Uses

 What is Nickel?

-Nickel, with the symbol Ni and the atomic number 28, is a chemical element.
-Nickel is a silvery-white, brilliant metallic element that occurs naturally.
+Nickel, designated by the symbol Ni and carrying the atomic number 28, is a naturally occurring chemical element.
+Recognizable by its silvery-white luster, nickel stands out as a brilliant metallic substance that is found throughout the Earth.

 What is Nickel?